gradual-verification/gvc0/docs/impl_field_access.md

 }
 ```

-If a predicate is required for a runtime check, then `mask` and `assertAcc` must be used to satisfy the separating conjunction for each accessibility predicate.
-Note that `unmask` is called for every predicate function before it returns, allowing permissions to be retained as recursion unwinds.
+If a predicate is part of a runtime check, then `mask` and `assertAcc` must be used in place of each `acc` to satisfy the separating conjunction.

 ```
 void acyclic(List l, OwnedFields* fields){